oracle/learning-library/enterprise-manageability-library/enterprise_manager/em_multitenant_lifecycle_automation/em_multitenant_lifecycle_automation.md

 There are two service templates pertaining to Pluggable Database

-* **Provision New Empty Pluggable Database**
-This template enables the user to create a new pluggable database in a container database configured by DBA
+* **Provision New Empty Pluggable Database**: This template enables the user to create a new pluggable database in a container database configured by DBA

-* **Provision Pluggable Database with Data**
-This template enables user to create a new pluggable database with data from a non-container database.
+* **Provision Pluggable Database with Data**: This template enables user to create a new pluggable database with data from a non-container database.

 2. Click on name of any template to explore more details.